DWI DEFENSE

 Breath test

-After being arrested for DWI the driver is taken to a police facility where they are read a section of the motor vehicle code that requires them to perform a breath test.
-At this point a breath te, a breath test is administered by an officer,ults are admissible in court.
+After being arrested for DWI the driver is taken to a police facility where they are read a section of motor vehicle code that requires them to perform a breath test.
+At this point, a breath test is administered by an officer.
+The results from a breath test are admissible in court.

 Each of these stages is filled with legal and evidentiary pitfalls the officer must get right.
 Mistakes in any of these stages of the investigation contribute to a defense against the charges.